 Friendly Ask - The sign at the bottom of the Bealach is an driver advisory sign and is vitally important to inform drivers about the road.
-PLEASE do not deface this with stickers as it obscures the important information.
+This is what it used to look like but has now been completed defaced by stickers .
 We are experiencing an increasing amount of drivers on the Bealach who are not prepared and in an inappropriate vehicle.
 This is causing difficulties to them and others.

 Important considerations if you are planning to drive over the Bealach:

 You must still drive on the left hand side on a single track road.
 Please do not cross the road to get to a passing place.
 You should use the passing places on your side of the road or wait in the road for the other driver to use the passing place.
 Exceptions are for emergency or larger vehicles to allow them to pass easily and safely.

 - Passing places are used to allow vehicles to pass and to allow overtaking.
 There are a large number on the Bealach but they are of varying size and some can only accommodate a normal car length.
 There are also Police notices which inform drivers that they MUST not impede following traffic, so please use passing places to allow passing AND overtaking.

 - Passing places are for passing NOT parking in.
 This is both inconsiderate and potentially dangerous.
 There is a lovely big car park at the top of the hill to stop and enjoy the views.
 You can walk down from there to get some amazing photos!